algosup/2023-2024-project-3-virtual-processor-team-7/QA/testPlan.md

 ### 5.3 Schedule estimation

-To spread out over the duration of the project, we estimated the time it would take to complete each test task.
-The project will last 8 weeks, so it's important to plan the QA's tasks to ensure sufficient time for testing the virtual processor and ensuring its quality.
+To span the duration of the project, we have estimated the time required to complete each testing task.
+The project will last 8 weeks, it is crucial to plan the QA tasks carefully to ensure sufficient time for testing the virtual processor and ensuring its quality.

 | Task | Subtask | Time estimation |